jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Now, several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
 That's why the collaboration websites like WikiHow, Facebook, and YouTube integrate so easily into our lives.
 Collaboration is today's big picture, the basic principle of the Internet Age's new philosophy.
 The people who understand this best are the open-source community.

 ![old philosophy in a new world]((https://www.deviantart.com/philipstraub/art/Command-and-Conquer-Concept-Art-406881632) _The land of perpetual profit.
 We're never going to get there with Left/Right politics.
-By Philip Straub._
+[Credit: Philip Straub](https://www.deviantart.com/philipstraub/art/Command-and-Conquer-Concept-Art-406881632)._

 ## Open-Source Protagonists Are Pushing Us Into the Internet Age